-When I first started to learn how to code with Python, my first Python book had an exercise in it where I was to manually write a list of the first five integers squared.
+When I first started to learn how to code with Python, my first Python book (Python Crash Course) had an exercise in it where I was to manually write a list of the first five integers squared.
 It took me around 15 seconds.
 Next, I would tell my computer to perform the same calculation for the first 1,000 integers.
 It took a total of 0.4 seconds.

 Summing it up, computers and code can perform tasks for you that would take you ages to finish by yourself.
 This power and speed are harnessed in the most various tasks across all industries nowadays.